sourcegraph/handbook/content/departments/people-ops/tools/manager-guide.md

   - title
   - compensation
   - manager
-  - becomes a manager.
+  - becomes a manager

-- If someone in your team is changing to a different team.
+- If someone in your team is changing to a different team
-- If you are planning to restructure your team or org.
+- If you are planning to restructure your team or org
-- If someone in your team has a change in the type of contract (for example, if they are a US teammate and move internationally, they will need their contract to change).
+- If someone in your team has a change in the type of contract (for example, if they are a US teammate and move internationally, they will need their contract to change)
+- If there is a structural change due to a manager taking parental leave

 ### Process for a Role Change